lorencerri/quick.db-docs/examples/storing-and-fetching-objects.md

 ### Storing Item Arrays & Fetching It

-_This example stores an item in an array, then fetches it later on._
+_This example stores items in an array, then fetches it later on._

 ---